adamdbradley/foresight.js/README.md

 ## NoScript Element
 Immediately you'll notice that HTML structure also includes a _noscript_ element and has a child _img_ element.
-Obviously this is redundant, but with today's standards this is one of the issues we'll have to dance with. _However, if your website has no reason to care about SEO or support browsers without javascript than feel free to omit the noscript elements and display:none CSS all together._
+Obviously this is redundant, but with today's standards this is one of the issues we'll have to dance with. _However, if your website has no reason to ~~care about SEO or~~ support browsers without javascript than feel free to omit the noscript elements and display:none CSS all together._

+**UPDATE:** _Placing img tags within a noscript element with the intent that the image will be indexed by google for SEO purposes is not a recommended practice.
+According to Matt Cutts, head of Google’s Webspam team, "We essentially ignore anything inside of noscript just because so many badly behaved SEOs/webmasters abused it (much like meta tags)."_

 If javascript is not enabled then the browser will show the _noscript_ _img_ instead.
 In this case the webpage should also hide the foresight.js _img_ so it's not seen as a broken image (since it doesn't have a valid src attribute).
 The CSS rule applied to foresight.js images should contain the _display:none_ CSS property, such as: